sanyashetty/daily-pennsylvanian-headline-scraper/README.md

 This template includes a sample workflow to demonstrate the core git scraping capabilities.
 Read on to learn how to customize it!

+## Changes Made for CIS350 Homework 2

+To change the scraper for this homework, I scraped the top headline from the "Opinion", "Multimedia", and "Podcast" sections of the Daily Pennsylvanian.
+To do this, I changed the scraper function to take in a "section" as an input, and then I altered the URL for the scraping based on which section was inputted.
+If the section was "Opinion" or "Podcast," then I looked for the "h3 standard-link" element in the DOM.
+If the section was "Multimedia," I looked for the "a medium-link" element in the DOM.
+Then, in the main method, I had a for loop that ran the scraper function for each of the section mentioned above, then put the results in a JSON object.
+I then serialized the JSON object and saved it to the data directory.

 ## Overview

 The workflow defined in `.github/workflows/scrape.yaml` runs on a defined schedule to: